lumenlearning/candela/wp-content/plugins/pressbooks/readme.txt

 *Part 3, Pressbooks dependencies:*

- * For PDF export install [Prince](http://pressbooks.com/prince) (note: this is not free software) - Version 9.0
+ * For PDF export install [Prince](http://pressbooks.com/prince) (note: this is not free software) - Version 10r5
- * For PDF export via mPDF ensure that the following folders have write access and/or they are owned by the appropriate user.See http://codex.wordpress.org/Changing_File_Permissions for more details on adjusting file permissions.
+ * For PDF export via mPDF install the [Pressbooks mPDF plugin](https://wordpress.org/plugins/pressbooks-mpdf).
+You will also need to ensure that the following folders have write access and/or they are owned by the appropriate user.
+See http://codex.wordpress.org/Changing_File_Permissions for more details on adjusting file permissions.
-   + wp-content/plugins/pressbooks/symbionts/mpdf/ttfontdata
+   + wp-content/plugins/pressbooks-mpdf/symbionts/mpdf/ttfontdata
-   + wp-content/plugins/pressbooks/symbionts/mpdf/tmp
+   + wp-content/plugins/pressbooks-mpdf/symbionts/mpdf/tmp
-   + wp-content/plugins/pressbooks/symbionts/mpdf/graph_cache
+   + wp-content/plugins/pressbooks-mpdf/symbionts/mpdf/graph_cache
  * For MOBI export install [KindleGen](http://www.amazon.com/gp/feature.html?docId=1000765211) - Version 2.9
- * For EPUB validation install [EpubCheck](http://code.google.com/p/epubcheck/) - Version 3.0.1
+ * For EPUB validation install [EpubCheck](https://github.com/idpf/epubcheck) - Version 4.0
  * For XML validation install [xmllint](http://xmlsoft.org/xmllint.html) - Version 20800
+ * It is recommended that you install [sassphp](https://github.com/sensational/sassphp) for SASS compilation; however, Pressbooks includes a bundled compiler, [scssphp](https://github.com/leafo/scssphp/), and will fall back to this if sassphp is absent.
+ * Certain Linux installations do not ship with the php5-xsl library enabled by default.
+If you attempt to export an ePub and get a either a white screen with minimal text, or a "Fatal error: Class 'XSLTProcessor' not found" error, you may need to run a command like "apt-get install php5-xsl"

 Unlisted versions are not supported.
 Upgrade/downgrade accordingly.